Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

   [no]:  y
 ```

-The directory after this command would show:
+The directory after this command shows:

 ```
 $ ls